BluePlanetResearch/proposals/HealthDataNet-v4.md

 #### Any prior work completed thus far?

-The project lead has published two test datasets (vital\_signs\_1 & 2) on the Ocean Marketplace using the Rinkeby network.
+The project lead has published two test datasets (vital_signs_1 & 2) on the Ocean Marketplace using the Rinkeby network.
 He is currently working on learning to develop and publish an appropriate compute-to-data ML algorithm.
 To achieve this, he is contributing to the Algovera AI hacking sessions actively.

-#### What is the project roadmap? tbd
+#### What is the project roadmap?

-That is: what are key milestones, and the target date for each milestone.
+The milestones will be worked on concurrently and delivery dates are an approximate projection

+Filecoin Plus storage and retrieval - End of January 2022

+Publishing a private dataset resembling healthcare data and a relevant compute-to-data algorithm on Ocean Marketplace - Feb 2022

+Custom ‘bubble’ to allow multiple variations of access and permissions for all types of stakeholders - Feb 2022

+Authorized customer purchases access to the dataset with permission to run the approved algorithm, runs the algorithm and takes delivery of the output - March 2022

+Money utilization: - consultancy fees to Datona Labs Ltd for privacy bubble development - Filecoin Plus storage and retrieval charges - compute services charges - addtiional development charges, if any -contingency

-#### Final delivery of proof-of-concept paradigm : May 2022
+#### Final delivery of proof-of-concept paradigm

+end of March 2022

 ### Please include the team’s future plans and intentions.